Sage-Bionetworks/PythonEmbedInR/README.md

 ### Expose all functions and classes within a Python module

-For the R package `synapserutils`, our first attempt is to exposing all functions under `synapseutils` module.
+For the R package `synapserutils`, our first attempt is to exposing all functions under `synapseutils` Python module.
 In `.configure` file, we execute an R script that calls `generateRdFiles` as following:
 ```r
 generateRdFiles(srcRootDir,
                 pyPkg = "synapseutils",
                 module = "synapseutils")
 ```
-Where `srcRootDir` is the path to `synapserutils` directory.
+Where `srcRootDir` is the path to `synapserutils` directory, `pyPkg` is the name of the Python package, and `module` is the name of the Python module.
+In this case, `pyPkg` and `module` has the same name.
+In later examples, we will use different names for `pyPkg` and `module`.

 Then in `.onLoad` under `synapserutils/R/zzz.R`, we add the following:
 ```r